As I promised, here's the little story I wrought for the B'day of our beloved Queen

 -Addontional node between Epsilon Eridani and Aldebaran.

-Beginns with a training - how TAG weapons altered dogfighting entirely, how to fly a remotely controlled meson missiles the size of a fighter etc.
+Beginns with a few training missions - how TAG weapons altered dogfighting entirely, how to fly a remotely controlled meson missiles the size of a fighter etc.

 The GTVEA encounters the Ancients while exploring the regions beyond Altair.
 They survived the downfall of the Ancient Empire; for they are remains of the sublight Empire of the Ancients - 8.000 years ago they were just a small colony that wasn't linked with the main part via Knossos (the reason they built this was to access/connect all pre-subspace colonies), but have grown over time.

 Due to having found out what happend with their brothers and sisters, the Ancients decide to join the GTVEA, which is then recalled "Grand Alliance".
-However, not all of them want that and a minor rebellion breaks out, carried by people who are worried about their autonomy, their culture etc. While putting down the rebellion the Alliance shows some negative sides - it has become an institution that follows its own interest, and not necessary common sense (corruption?); the idealism of the founder generation is lost and while the races have lost direct power they compete for influence in the Alliance, which is mostly being held together by being without alternative (like current EU).
+However, not all of them want that and a minor rebellion breaks out, carried by people who are worried about their autonomy, their culture etc. The player enters the story as pilot of the SOC and is tasked to put down the rebellion as silently as possible.
+While doing that, Alpha 1 learns about the negative sides of the Alliance - it has become an institution that follows its own interest, and not necessary common sense (corruption?); the idealism of the founder generation is lost and while the races have lost direct power they now compete for influence in the Alliance, which is mostly being held together by being without alternative (like current EU).

 Meanwhile, a small exploration force enters the orbit of the systems' red dwarf in order to investigate the stars' strange spectral lines (it is also covered by a dust cloud from the initial arrival point).
 And they find out the reason - a Shivan Dyson Grid around the sun, consisting of hundred thousands/millions of these giant space stations that they just try to blow up.
-The Alliance is completely shocked, some suggest to withdraw before the Shivans "get angry".
+The Alliance is completely shocked, some suggest to withdraw before the Shivans "get angry"(while in truth Command realizes that the Shivans can access GA space as they please, and that they can't destroy the Super-Node).

 Instead, the Alliance goes into the offense, attacking furiously the Dyson Grid.
-While the propaganda is optimistic, most question the sense behind this.
+While the propaganda is optimistic, most question the sense behind this action, what later becomes a major point in the agitation against the GA.
 The player can choose here after its first homeship got destroyed (branching mission structure instead of the loop missions of FS1 and FS2) - join a specially prepared ship, protect it against Shivan assaults while scanning the empty space between the filaments of the grid in order to monitor the Shivan activity while other ships attack them (a seemingly useless task) - OR - the player can join the attack force (fly super bombs, scanning for weakpoints etc).

 Then, the worst fears become true - a huge part of the Grid (something from 500km to 3000km) breaks loose and starts heading for the Shivantown-Capella supernode.
 In panic, the GA tries to seal the node with multiple Nodebusters, but since the node was actually formed by a supernova, it is far too strong to collapse by such small explosions.
-The node ulitmatly collapses under the transit of the giant Shivan ship - but only after it already left subspace.
-Like the Sathanas armada, it ignores GA mostly, yet the huge accompanying fleets (1 as escort for the Hive, the other one attacks GAs core systems) wreaks havoc.
+The node ulitmatly collapses under the energy release during the transit of the giant Shivan ship - but only after it already left subspace.
+Like the Sathanas armada, it ignores GA mostly, yet the 2 huge accompanying fleets (1 as escort for the Hive, the other one attacks GAs core systems) wreak havoc.

 GA tries to stop the advance fleet by destroying nodes, but the Shivans always find other ways.
 This becomes critical when a part of the Shivan fleet arrives in Ross 128, 2 jumps away from Earth.
-In a SOC loop they destroy the Ross 128-Delta Serpentis node, preventing the main fleet from hitting Earth directly and buying time while the Shivans destroy Beta Aquilae, Antares, Vega and other core systems of the Alliance instead.
+Then the player takes part in a SOC taskforce to destroy the Ross 128-Delta Serpentis node in order to prevent the main fleet from hitting Earth directly and to buy time... instead the Shivans destroy Beta Aquilae, Antares, Vega and other core systems of the Alliance, killing billions of people.
 The Shivan advance is only stopped by a massive armada in Earth orbit.

-Background/CB only plot: Meanwhile, the Hive travels through GA space, collapsing some nodes until reaching the "lower group" of GTVA (Laramis/Luyten etc, which hasn't been explained much by Volition so far).
+<Background/CB only plot: Meanwhile, the Hive travels through GA space until reaching the "lower group" of GTVA (Laramis/Luyten etc, which hasn't been explained much by Volition so far).
 Once the Hive reaches a red dwarf in the group, it destroys one of the planets in orbit (one of the densiest populated planets of the entire Alliance) with its subspace weapon, killing hundreds of millions of people.
 An act of pure evil.
 But shortly afterwards, the motives of the Hive become apparent.
-Deploying countless construction machines near the exposed core of the destroyed planet, the ship starts to construct a Dyson Grid, similar to the one in Shivantown, right in the middle of GA space.
+Deploying countless construction machines near the exposed core of the destroyed planet, the ship starts to construct a Dyson Grid, similar to the one in Shivantown, right in the middle of GA space.>

 While the Earth is safe for now, the Shivans attack the strategically important Vasuda system.
 A Vasudan admiral refuses his orders to engage the Shivans, and instead holds a Hammer of Light-ceremony while his ship gets destroyed, causing the system to fall into the hands of the Shivans.
 Also, occasional HoL raids occur.
-Once the news about the construction works of the Hive spread, many people piloting starships try to bring themselves to safety by flying into interstellar; causing the player to enforce order for a few missions.
+As a result, the Ancients use the (misinformation) that the assault on the Dyson Sphere was the fault of the GA and threaten to withdraw their fleets from the frontlines and to protect only their homesystems, even though some are aware that this could result in their own extermination.
+In addition, once the news about the construction works of the Hive and the devastations in the Core systems spread, several important ships such as freighters and transports dessert, trying to bring themselves and their loved ones to safety by flying into interstellar space; causing the player to enforce order for a few missions.

 The End: The Terrans are finally truly reunited - but at a high price.
-Except for the former NTF systems, virtually every of their systems has been destroyed - the former inhabitants are either dead or live in Sol.
+Except for the former NTF systems, virtually every of the Exile systems has been destroyed, and the former inhabitants are either dead or live in Sol.

 The key to fight the Shivans now is to maintain/improve the Alliance; military wise by developing better technology, for the Shivans now have less sophisticated technology (minus supernovas).
 While GA realizes that the Shivans can never be truly defeated for they rule atleast the galaxy, they don't have to worry about the main Shivan Dyson Grid anymore that send them the Lucifer and the Sathanas armada.
 Yet, they are more threatend than ever by the one in construction right next to them, but they learned how to damage the Grid, the fleet and the Hive once in a while to prevent it from becoming strong enough to annihilate GA.
-Also, there's further speculation about the Shivans and the reason for their actions - apparently having been created once by somebody, they try to survive the universe' heat death by spreading to the longest living red dwarfs in order to have as many chances as possible, etc.
+Also, there's further speculation about the Shivans and the reason for their actions - apparently having been created once by somebody, they try to configure the universe for maximum access via subspace i.e. removing gravity sources that prevent the formation of jump nodes.

 Act 1 - A group of influential rogue Ancients has prepared a plot that would shatter the ties with the Alliance.